Need Help? Give us a call.

 There are a lot of misconceptions about budgeting.
 It seems difficult and time-consuming.
 But with a good business budget template, the process can be much less daunting.

 An effective small business budget template is a living document.
 Creating a budget and then never looking at it again is a wasted effort.
 In order to stick with a budget, you need to compare your actual numbers against your budgeted numbers on a regular basis.

 Because you will be referencing your budget on an ongoing basis, you want the tool you use to create it to be easy to use.
 Fortunately, you don’t have to spend a lot of money on fancy budgeting software.
 In fact, there are a number of great free small business budget templates available online.

-This small business budget template has been a favorite since it was published in 2015.
+The Capterra small business budget template has been a fan favorite since it was published in 2015.
 In this one simple Excel workbook, you can create your monthly budget, your annual budget, and then compare your actual numbers to your budgeted numbers.
 It also has a convenient overview sheet, which gives users access to their performance at a glance.